kunalj101/python_intro_hackathon/chapter5.md

 Let’s make first Decision Tree model.
 Similar to Logistic regression, here we also first select the input features, train model and finally perform prediction on test data set.

-Ok, time for you to build your first logistics regression model!
+Ok, time for you to build your first Decision Tree model!
 The pre processed train_modified and test_modifed data are available in your workspace.

 *** =instructions